 About Sughrue Mion PLLC

-Intellectual property powerhouse boutique firm Sughrue Mion obtains more U.S. patents than any other firm.
-With a top-notch litigation practice, one of the largest full service trademark practices in the country and wide-ranging expertise in patent counseling, prosecution and review, Sughrue Mion helps clients such as Fuji Photo Film, Nexium and Samsung Techwin navigate the frontiers of new and existing technologies.
+Intellectual property boutique firm Sughrue Mion has obtained more U.S. patents than any other firm.
+With a top-notch litigation practice; one of the largest full-service trademark practices in the country; and wide-ranging expertise in patent counseling, prosecution, and review, Sughrue handles all manner of IP issues for clients around the world.

 From Prosecution to Litigation and Beyond

-Sughrue Mion was founded in the nation’s capital in 1957 by Richard C. Sughrue and Gideon “Frank” Rothwell exclusively as an IP boutique.
+Sughrue was founded in the nation’s capital in 1957 by Richard C. Sughrue and Gideon “Frank” Rothwell exclusively as an IP boutique.
 In its early days, its specialties were patent and trademark prosecution.
 In the 1980s, litigation emerged as a formidable practice area for the firm.
-Along with its expanding practice areas, Sughrue Mion expanded its locations as well.
-It opened an office in Japan in 1987 and the San Diego office followed in 2005.
-Now, the firm serves worldwide clients in India, Europe, Japan, Korea, Israel, Latin America, Southeast Asia and Oceania.
-However, Sughrue Mion’s DC office remains not only its headquarters, but also the center of much of the action, due to its proximity to the U.S. Patent and Trademark Office (USPTO).
+Along with its expanding practice areas, Sughrue expanded its physical reach as well, opening an office in Japan in 1987.
+Now, the firm serves worldwide clients in India, Europe, Japan, Korea, Israel, Latin America, Southeast Asia, and Oceania.
+However, Sughrue’s Washington, DC, office remains not only its headquarters, but also the center of much of the action, due to its proximity to the U.S. Patent and Trademark Office (USPTO).

-Sughrue Mion’s main practice groups are in patent counseling, patent post-grant review and patent prosecution, trademark, copyright and litigation.
-As part of its full service trademark practice, one of the largest of any U.S. firm, Sughrue Mion handles trademark counseling, litigation and prosecution and files applications for a variety of companies in such diverse industries as computers, toys, apparel, entertainment, publishing, communications, sports, automobile, food and beverage and restaurants.
-Its patent prosecution practice covers nanotechnology, biosimilars, biotechnology and pharmaceuticals, chemical, Internet, e-commerce and software.
-Sughrue Mion is considered an expert in the obscure field of interference law, which governs the rare but vital trials that occur when two applicants claim similar patent rights.
+Sughrue’s main practice groups are in patent counseling, patent post-grant review and patent prosecution, trademark, copyright, and litigation.
+As part of its full-service trademark practice, one of the largest of any U.S. firm, Sughrue handles trademark counseling, litigation and prosecution, and files applications for a variety of companies in such diverse industries as computers, toys, apparel, entertainment, publishing, communications, sports, automobile, food and beverage, and restaurants.
+Its patent prosecution practice covers nanotechnology, biosimilars, biotechnology and pharmaceuticals, chemical, Internet, e-commerce, and software.
+Sughrue is also considered an expert in the obscure field of interference law, which governs the rare but vital trials that occur when two applicants claim similar patent rights.

-Sughrue Mion’s talents attract a high-profile client roster.
-The firm filed a patent for a new model of the Blu-ray player, prosecuted to retain Mattel’s Barbie domain name, defended Kohl’s Department Stores in a shoe design copyright lawsuit and prosecuted trademark coffee products for Nestle.
-And that’s just its retail experience.
-Sughrue Mion has notable experience in the biotechnology industry, having prosecuted AstraZeneca for patent infringement on behalf of Hanmi Pharmaceuticals, counseled Ranbaxy against Merck’s litigation and handled trademark litigation for BioTek.
-On the energy front, Sughrue Mion also represented Mitsubishi Heavy Industries, Ltd. in the news making case General Electric Co. v.
-Mitsubishi Heavy Industries, Ltd. G.E., in which G.E. accused Mitsubishi’s wind turbine design of infringing its own wind turbine technology patents.
+Sughrue’s talents attract a high-profile client roster.
+The firm’s portfolio includes filing a patent for a new model of the Blu-ray player, prosecuting to retain Mattel’s Barbie domain name, defending Kohl’s Department Stores in a shoe design copyright lawsuit, and prosecuting trademark coffee products for Nestle.
+Sughrue also has notable experience in the biotechnology industry, having prosecuted AstraZeneca for patent infringement on behalf of Hanmi Pharmaceuticals, counseled Ranbaxy against Merck’s litigation, and handled trademark litigation for BioTek.

 Phone: (202) 293-7060